 What is the Joint Annual Research Symposium (JARS)?

-Tuskegee University is hosting the Ninth Joint Annual Research Symposium (JARS 2018) organized by the Tuskegee University Office of Undergraduate Research.
-Please check your schedule to see if you can visit us on Friday, March 16th, 2018.
-The meeting will be held in Tompkins Hall located on Tuskegee University’s campus.
-The event has combined the 19th Annual HBCU-UP Research Symposium, the 45th Annual Sigma Xi Symposium, and the 8th Annual Minority Access to Research and Careers Symposium into one multidisciplinary event.
-This meeting will feature research conducted by guest speakers from various institutions.
+Tuskegee University is hosting the Eleventh Joint Annual Research Symposium (JARS 2020) organized by the Tuskegee University Office of Undergraduate Research.
+Please check your schedule to see if you can visit us on Friday, March 20th, 2020.
+The symposium will be held in Tompkins Hall located on Tuskegee University’s campus.
+The event has combined the 21st Annual HBCU-UP Research Symposium, the 47th Annual Sigma Xi Symposium, and the 10th Annual Minority Access to Research and Careers Symposium into one multidisciplinary event.
+This symposium will feature research conducted by guest speakers from various institutions.
 In addition, JARS will feature projects completed by Tuskegee University undergraduate and graduate students in STEAM majors, including but not limited to Aerospace Engineering, Agriculture, Biology, Business, Chemistry, Computer Science, Dentistry, Engineering, Integrative Biosciences, Mathematics, Material Science, Psychology, Physics, Veterinary Medicine, English, History & Political Science, and Psychology & Sociology.
 The objectives of the conference are to help undergraduate and graduate students enhance their STEAM communication skills and better understand how to prepare for STEAM careers.
-Students will have the opportunity to present their research in oral or poster format during the one day event and win awards.
-If you are interested, feel free to register or contact Dr. Fan Wu at JARS@tuskegee.edu or 334-727-8362.
+Students will have the opportunity to present their research in oral or poster format during the one day event and win cash awards.
+If you are interested in, feel free to register or contact Dr. Fan Wu at JARS@tuskegee.edu or 334-727-8362.

 1. Abstract is formatted with single spacing as a Word document.